 Distribution of Drugs

-Distribution of drugs is a very serious charge that carries potential prison time and a substantial license suspension by the Registry of Motor Vehicles.
-Additionally, a second or subsequent conviction for distribution of drugs carries a mandatory state prison sentence.Elements of Distribution of Drugs
+Distribution of drugs is a very serious charge that carries potential prison time.
+A second or subsequent conviction for distribution of drugs carries a mandatory state prison sentence.Elements of Distribution of Drugs

 In order to convict a defendant of distribution of drugs, the Commonwealth must prove beyond a reasonable doubt that:

 - The defendant distributed (sold or gave) some amount of a controlled substance to another person or persons; and

 - The defendant did so intentionally or knowingly.

 Confidential Informants are often used by police departments to set up drug dealers.
 A confidential informant is generally an individual who has been arrested for drug possession.
 The police or the district attorney agree to not charge the individual or to offer a favorable plea deal if the individual either provides information to the police about a drug dealer or participates in a controlled drug buy.

 - A controlled drug buy involves the police giving the informant money and watching as the informant purchases drugs from the defendant.
 While this may seem like an open and shut case, in order for the Commonwealth to prevail, it is required to identify the confidential informant.
 Many times, the district attorney and the police are unwilling to provide the identity of the confidential informant to the defendant, and these cases are generally dismissed.

 - If the confidential informant provides information to the police that allows the police to obtain a search warrant, there may be a valid motion to suppress the drugs.
 Courts reviewing search warrants based on information provided by confidential informants apply a very strict standard to ensure the reliability of the informant’s information.
 Attorney Spring has won motions to suppress by challenging the information provided by confidential informants.